Legal Services Industry in Hong Kong

 Exports of Arbitration Services

-According to the latest arbitration statistics with geographical breakdown, of the 297 non domain name arbitration cases handled by HKIAC in 2017, there were 217 international cases and 80 domestic cases.
-Parties from Mainland China, Singapore, the British Virgin Islands, Cayman Islands, the US, South Korea, Thailand, Macau and the UK represented the most frequent users of HKIAC services.
+According to the latest arbitration statistics with geographical breakdown, of the 265 non‑domain name arbitration cases handled by HKIAC in 2018, there were 190 international cases and 75 domestic cases.
+Parties from Mainland China, Singapore, the British Virgin Islands, Cayman Islands, the US, South Korea, Vietnam, Macao and Malaysia represented the most frequent users of HKIAC services.

 With increasing opportunities on the mainland after China’s WTO accession and continued market opening, more foreign investors or companies have transacted with their mainland counterparts.
 Hong Kong is a suitable "third" place for settling disputes involving Sino-foreign projects, as many foreign companies prefer to settle disputes in a "third" place, while mainland enterprises are also increasingly using Hong Kong as an arbitration centre.